Rank-one Boolean tensor factorization and the multilinear polytope: Facets of the multilinear polytope of rank-one BTF

-\sctn{Facets of the multilinear polytope of rank-one BTF} \begin{prfc}[of \cref{prop facets}] Facetness of inequalities $x_i \leq 1$, $i \in [n]$, $y_j \leq 1$, $j \in [m]$, $z_k \leq 1$, $k \in [l]$ follows from the zero-lifting\footnote{see Chapter~26 of~\cite{dl:97} for definition of zero-lifting.} result stated in Corollary~5 of~\cite{dPKha16} and facetness of inequalities $w_{ijk} \geq 0$ for all $(i,j,k) \in [n]\times [m] \times [l]$ follows from Proposition~2 of~\cite{dPKha16}.
-To prove the facetness of the remaining inequalities, we employ the following standard strategy: given a facet-defining inequality for $\MP_{\tilde G}$, denote by $g_1$ its zero-lifting in the space of $\S_{G^{\rm BT}}$.
+\begin{prfc}[of \cref{prop facets}] Facetness of inequalities $w_{ijk} \geq 0$ for all $(i,j,k) \in [n]\times [m] \times [l]$ follows from Proposition~2 of~\cite{dPKha16}.
+To prove the facetness of the remaining inequalities, we employ the following standard strategy: denote by $g_1$ an inequality defining the feasible region of the flower LP.
 Consider a nontrivial valid inequality $g_2$ for $\MP_{G^{\rm BT}}$ that is satisfied tightly at all points in $\S_{G^{\rm BT}}$ that are binding for $g_1$.
 We then show that $g_1$ and $g_2$ coincide up to a positive scaling which by full-dimensionality of the multilinear polytope (see Proposition~1 in~\cite{dPKha16}) implies $g_1$ defines a facet of $\MP_{G^{\rm BT}}$.
 In the following, we consider various points in $\S_{G^{\rm BT}}$ that are binding for $g_1$.
 For brevity, we refer to any such point as a binding feasible point (BFP).
 It then suffices to consider the following inequalities:

 \paragraph{$w_{111} \leq x_1$:} Let

 be a nontrivial valid inequality for $\MP_{G^{\rm BT}}$ that is satisfied tightly at all points in $\S_{G^{\rm BT}}$ that are binding for $w_{111} \leq x_1$.
 First, consider a BFP with $x=y=z = 0$.
 Substituting this point in~\eqref{vineq} we obtain